-Note: I strongly advise not to use remove-mailbox as they remove the AD account that is associated with a mailbox.
+Note: I strongly advise not to use the remove-mailbox command as it removes the AD account that is associated with a mailbox.
 It is recommended to use the disable command.

-- I waited for the changes to reflect in cloud.
-After sync is completed, the account will have no mailbox in the cloud but it was listed in the soft-deleted list which is ok for now.
+- Wait for the changes to reflect in cloud.
+After sync is completed, the account will have no mailbox in the cloud but it will be listed in the soft-deleted list which is ok for now.

 - Allow for a few hours for sync again.
-Once it is completed, initiate the migration from on-premises to Exchange Online from on-premise and assign a respective license.
+Once it is completed, initiate the migration from on-premises to Exchange Online and assign the appropriate license.

-- Guess what.
-After the migration is completed, we are preparing a mailbox for the user error is disappeared.
+- Guess what?
+After the migration is completed, we are preparing a mailbox for the user error no longer occurs.